 The Car Connection Mercedes-Benz AMG GT Overview

 The Mercedes-Benz AMG GT comes in two distinct flavors.
 It is simply the GT, a two-door, high-performance luxury coupe or convertible and the GT 4-Door Coupe, a four-door, four seat hatchback aimed at the best-performing sedans in the world.
 Sometimes called the "Mercedes-AMG GT," we'd prefer to shorten the name to just "fast."
-It's the successor to the SLS AMG as the top sports car in Mercedes' lineup.
+The GT coupe and roadster are the successor to the SLS AMG as the top sports car in Mercedes' lineup.

 MORE: Read our 2020 Mercedes-Benz AMG GT review